Jailed British-Iranian aid worker to face trial on security charges: Iran court head

 According to former prisoners, families of current ones and diplomats, in some cases the detainees are kept to be used for a prisoner exchange with Western countries.
 Iran denies the accusation.

-Reporting by Dubai newsroom,; additional reporting by Michael Holden in London; Editing by Stephen Powell
+Reporting by Dubai newsroom,; Additional reporting by Michael Holden in London; Editing by Stephen Powell and Richard Balmforth